Wendy-Ying/Wendy-Ying.github.io/_pages/about.md

 - *2024.08 - 2024.11*, Research Intern, CV-AI Lab, Tsinghua University.

 # 🎉 Honors and Awards
 - *2024.12*, Aunnal Student Model of Excellence in Year 2024, SUSTech.
+(7/3990)
 - *2024.06*, Outstanding Project in “Innovative Experiments”, Dept. of EE in SUSTech.
+(5/107)
 - *2023.12*, First Prize of Guangdong Province, 15th National University Student Mathematics Competition.
+(Top 7%)

 # 📚 Work Experience
 - *2024.09 - 2025.09*, President of Student Union of Dept. of EE in SUSTech.